simonferquel/Tidal-Unofficial-Win10/README.md

 There is 2 ways to safely achieve concurrent transactions with sqlite:
 - make sure the data access code is single threaded
-- open / close a db* connection for each transaction The problem with the second solution is that opening/closing a connection is a non-trivial operation, and that prepared statements belongs to one and only one sqlite connection (so we cannot reuse statements prepared on one connection to execute code on another).
-So performance-wise, this approach did not fit with the goals I had with this library.
+- open / close a db* connection for each transaction

+The problem with the second solution is that opening/closing a connection is a non-trivial operation, and that prepared statements belongs to one and only one sqlite connection (so we cannot reuse statements prepared on one connection to execute code on another).
+In term of performance, this approach did not fit with the goals I had with this library.

-So I did take the first approach : each DBContext instance creates a worker thread and a job queue.
-The sqlite connection is accessible to other components only from within a submited job (using DBContext::executeAsync()).
+So I did take the first approach : each DBContext instance creates a single worker thread and a job queue.
+The sqlite connection is accessible to other components only from within a submited job (using DBContext::executeAsync()), but submitting a job can be done from any thread.
 So, multi-statement transactions should always be coded with this kind of code snippet:
 ```C++
 ctx.executeAsync([ctx](sqlite3* db) {
 	auto ctxNonConstCopy = ctx;